Vettabase/awesome-mariadb/README.md

 **Does the Resource Use Some MySQL Unique Features?**

-In the woest case, a tool won't work at all, but this is not common.
-It is more common that some features of a tools can't be used on MariaDB.
+In the worst case, a tool won't work at all, but this is not common.
+It is more common that some features of a tool can't be used on MariaDB.
 For example, using certain features of the community.mysql Ansible module will generate queries that fail on MariaDB.